simaxw/unit-convert/doc/windows.md

 - c:\devenv\cmake\bin
 - c:\devenv\git\bin

-If you can't or don't want to change the environment you can also create a file "env.bat" in "c:\devenv" to set the Path like this:
+If you can't or don't want to change the environment you can also create a file `env.bat` in `c:\devenv` to set the Path like this:

 ```
 @echo off